Today's Articles

 Hierarchy and worship

-Like all confraternities of Bahia, the Boa Morte has an internal hierarchy that administers the everyday devotions of its members.
-The leadership comprises four sisters responsible for organizing the public festival in August.
+Like all confraternities of Bahia, the Boa Morte has an internal hierarchy that administers its members' everyday devotions.
+The leadership is comprised of four sisters who are responsible for organizing the public festival in August.
 They are replaced each year.
-At the top, in the most prominent position of the Irmandade da Boa Morte, is the Perpetual Judge, the eldest member.
+At the top, in the Irmandade da Boa Morte's most prominent position is the Perpetual Judge, the eldest member.
 There follow the posts of Attorney General, Provider, Treasurer, and Scribe; the first is at the head of religious and profane activities.

 Novitiate

 Novices must be attached to a candomblé center in the area.
-They go through initiation with a three-year preparatory phase, during which they are known as "sisters of the purse," and their vocation is tested.
+They begin with a three-year preparatory phase, during which they are known as "sisters of the purse," and their vocation is tested.
 Once accepted, they can take leadership positions and rise in the confraternity's hierarchy every three years.

-They all share the tasks of cooking, collecting funds, and organizing ceremonial suppers, processions, and the funerals of members according to religious precepts and unwritten statutory regulations.
+They all share the tasks of cooking, collecting funds, and organizing ceremonial suppers, processions, and members' funerals according to religious precepts and unwritten statutory regulations.
 Elections are held each year.
-Africans and their descendants in Brazil broadened the concept of kinship to include all those of the same nation.
+Africans and their descendants in Brazil broadened the concept of kinship to include all members of the same nation.

 Syncretism and cultural interchange